yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 >
 > The goal is to discover the machine with the best payout, and maximize the returned reward by always choosing it.

-The basic principle is that when receiving a reward
+The basic principle is that when receiving a reward,